 More On Reconciliation

-One would think that the message that all men will be saved, reconciled all back to God, would be welcomed with joy by all Christians.
 Our loving and merciful God has an eternal plan to redeem the entire world, dead and alive, back to Him.
 The most well-known scripture of all states that God loves the world, not just Christians.
-Yes, it comes to whosoever believes, which will happen over the eons.
+Yes, He comes to whosoever believes, which will unfold over the eons.

 “After He was found in [terms of His] outward appearance as a man [for a divinely-appointed time], He humbled Himself [still further] by becoming obedient [to the Father] to the point of death, even death on a cross.

 Our Lord Jesus Christ made a way for everyone to be reconciled, redeemed from sin and death.
+Every knee shall bow and every tongue confess—this is what He said.
 God loves the world and made a way for all, not just those called by His name in this present era.
-In the hours between His death and resurrection, He ministered to the souls in Hades who had no opportunity to know Him.
-Yes, there is a qualifier that one must believe and trust in Him.
-It may take ages, but there is a time when everyone will know that Jesus Christ is Lord:
+In the hours between His death and resurrection, He ministered to the souls in Hades who had had no opportunity to know Him.

 You yourselves are our letter, written on our hearts, known and read by everyone.
 You show that you are a letter from Christ, the result of our ministry, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.